Photo overview of Botswana as a traveller

 Botswana is a very photogenic country.
-A lot of places are great to take photos of animals and other things you find in nature.
-In this blog post, I like to present you the photo overview of my trip in Botswana.
+Many places are great for taking photos of animals and other natural objects.
+In this blog post, I would like to present you with a photo overview of my trip to Botswana.

 Going on a trip means you also will meet a lot of new people.
 People that are there for an entire trip and people that are there for a couple of hours.
 This is a collection of photos I made of all those people.